Mary-Louise Parker: 2000–2012: Acclaim with Proof and Weeds

-2010s
+2013–2019: Established actress

-Parker starred opposite Bruce Willis in the film Red, an adaptation of the comic book miniseries of the same name.
-The film was released on October 15, 2010.
-In 2011, Parker became the host for the tenth season of the PBS documentary series Independent Lens.
-In 2013 she played roles in both Red 2 and R.I.P.D.
-She appeared in the Broadway Manhattan Theatre Club production of the play The Snow Geese by Sharr White at the Samuel J. Friedman Theatre from October 24 through December 15, 2013.
+In 2013, she played roles in both Red 2 and R.I.P.D.
+Also that year, she returned to Broadway in the Manhattan Theatre Club production of the play The Snow Geese by Sharr White at the Samuel J. Friedman Theatre.
 The play was directed by Daniel J. Sullivan and also starred Danny Burstein and Victoria Clark.

-Parker starred in the play by Simon Stephens, Heisenberg, produced off-Broadway by the Manhattan Theatre Club.
-The play, directed by Mark Brokaw, opened on June 2, 2015.
-The play extended its run, closing on July 11, 2015.
-The play transferred to Broadway at the Samuel J. Friedman Theatre, with previews starting on September 20, 2016, officially opening on October 13, with Parker and Denis Arndt reprising their roles.
+In 2015, Parker starred in the play by Simon Stephens, Heisenberg, produced off-Broadway by the Manhattan Theatre Club.
+Mark Brokaw directed it.
+The play transferred to Broadway at the Samuel J. Friedman Theatre in 2016, with Parker and Denis Arndt reprising their roles.
+The play later transferred to Center Theatre Group's Mark Taper Forum in 2017.

-She starred on Broadway in the Adam Rapp play The Sound Inside at Studio 54 starting on September 14, 2019, in previews, officially on October 17.
-She performed in the world premiere of the play in June to July 2018 at the Williamstown Theatre Festival.
-In September 2021, she won the Tony Award for Best Actress in a Play for the Broadway run.
+She returned to Broadway in the Adam Rapp play The Sound Inside at Studio 54 in 2019.
+She had performed in the world premiere of the play a year earlier at the Williamstown Theatre Festival.
+In 2021, she won the Tony Award for Best Actress in a Play for the Broadway run.

-2020s
+2020–present

-Parker appeared in the 2022 Broadway revival by the Manhattan Theatre Club of How I Learned to Drive, which was originally supposed to open at the Samuel J. Friedman Theatre in previews in March 2020.
+Parker appeared in the 2022 Broadway revival by the Manhattan Theatre Club of How I Learned to Drive, which was originally supposed to open at the Samuel J. Friedman Theatre in previews in 2020.
 David Morse co-starred, with direction by Mark Brokaw.
 This production united Parker, Morse and Brokaw from the original 1997 production.
 Because of the COVID-19 pandemic, this production was postponed to Manhattan Theater Club's 2021–22 season.
 She received her fifth Tony Award nomination for the production.
 In 2023, Parker appeared in the music video for country music duo The Reklaws' song "Honky Tonkin' About" with Drake Milligan.

+In 2026, Parker made her London theater debut starring as Montie in The Oresteia at the Bridge Theatre.
+The contemporary re-imaging of the play was written and directed by Simon Stone.

 Writing career

 Since 2007, Parker has contributed articles to Esquire magazine.
-In November 2015, Scribner Books, an imprint of Simon & Schuster, published her memoir in letters titled Dear Mr. You.
+In 2015, Scribner Books, an imprint of Simon & Schuster, published her memoir in letters titled Dear Mr. You.

 Personal life

+Relationships and family

 From 1996 to November 2003, Parker dated actor Billy Crudup.
 Their relationship ended in 2003 when Parker, who was seven months pregnant with their son William Atticus Parker, discovered that Crudup was leaving her for actress Claire Danes.
 William's godmother is actress Susan Sarandon.
 Parker was also briefly linked to Counting Crows frontman Adam Duritz.

 In December 2006, Parker began dating actor Jeffrey Dean Morgan, whom she had met on the set of Weeds.
 On February 12, 2008, Parker and Morgan announced their engagement, only to break up in April 2008.